abpio/abp-commercial-docs/en/modules/cms-kit/poll.md

 `CmsKitPollingOptions` properties:

-- `WidgetNames`: List of defined widgets in the poll system.
+- `WidgetNames`: List of defined widgets in the poll system. `options.AddWidget` method was a shortcut to add a new widget to this list.

 # Internals